openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 ## Reimaging the Player/Server

-To restore the original factory configuration, obtain the disk image for your Player/Server from your [OpenBroadcaster Downloads] (https://openbroadcaster.com/user-downloads) user account.
+To restore the original factory configuration, obtain the disk image for your Player/Server from your [OpenBroadcaster Downloads] (https://openbroadcaster.com/store) Contact us for access.

 1. Use [Etcher](https://www.balena.io/etcher/) or similar utility to create a bootable USB drive (min.
 4Gb) from the disk image.